 On September 15, 2014 the Supreme Judicial Court (SJC) decided a case of first impression on the issue of whether a court can appoint a Parenting Coordinator.
 A Parenting Coordinator (PC) is a mental health professional or legal professional who assists high-conflict parents to implement their parenting plan by facilitating the resolution of their disputes.
 In Bower v.
 Bournay-Bower, the Probate and Family Court appointed a PC even though the mother did not want a PC and objected to the judge’s suggestion that one was warranted in this case.

-Over the mother’s objection, the court appointed a PC with authority to make binding decisions on matters of custody and visitation. … Keep reading
+Over the mother’s objection, the court appointed a PC with authority to make binding decisions on matters of custody and visitation.
+The Order provided … Keep reading

 Can you imagine bringing your child to an esteemed children’s hospital for care and medical treatment, only to have your child taken away from you and placed into state custody?
 Well, that was and is the reality of Justina Pelletier’s parents, Lou and Linda Pelletier of Connecticut.